Sunday - 12:00 p.m. to 5 p.m.Tuesday - Saturday, 10:00 a.m. to 5:00 p.m.

 You may download the free Flagler App to your smart device (iPhone, iPad, or Android device) prior to visiting the Museum.
 Learn about the history of Whitehall and Henry Flagler by listening to descriptions of rooms, objects, and Gilded Age life narrated by the Education Director, Chief Curator, and Executive Director.
 The Flagler App includes an orientation video, audio tour, floor plans, images, events calendar and more.
 Scan, or tap, this QR code to download the Flagler App.
 Headphones or earbuds are required for App use in the Museum.
 Earbuds are available for purchase for $1 a set at the Greeter Station at the front door of the Museum.

-Self-Guide Brochures are available in English, French, German and Spanish.
+Self-Guide Brochures are available in English, French, German, Portuguese, and Spanish.

 Children have the opportunity to tour Whitehall with a Tour and Activity Guide for Kids.